carpentries/instructor-training/_extras/guide.md

 *   Hand out the assignment to the first trainee, give them a bit of time to set up the demo
     (they may have to import some packages, load some data, move to a certain folder etc).
-*   Ask them to share their screen.
+*   Ask them to share their screen using the "Share Screen" button on the right hand menu in BlueJeans.
 *   Once they are ready, give them a 3-2-1 countdown to start.
 *   Use a countdown timer which makes a noise once their 5 minutes are up (e.g., your phone), or just say "bong" really loudly at the end of their tie.